-We have come up with some fun ideas of making wet playtime fun and interesting.
+To help you be prepared for the upcoming rainy days, we have come up with some ideas to make wet playtime fun and interesting.

-Children love being creative and it comes so naturally to them.
-Provide children with pens, pencils, paint and creative play materials and you can watch their imaginations come to life.
+Children love being creative, so why not provide them with pens, pencils, paint and creative play materials and watch their imaginations come to life.

 Play a DVD

-Playing an all-time classic DVD is a good way of keeping things calmer during break time.
+Playing a DVD is a good way of keeping things calm during break time.
 Children will see this a real treat and may even enjoy the quiet time.
-This may be something that only happens now and again as it may not suit all children.

 If you have access to the school gym equipment, it may be a good idea to set up some throwing challenges.
 This can include bean bags into buckets or balls into hoops.